livia-sfsu/system_call/README.md

 - Add the files you changed to the repo, with its directories and all.
 - Send me a pull request (again, see the Github tutorial.)
 I will give you feedback and grade you based on your pull requests.

 ## Before I go...

 Yes, this is a bit complicated, but I know you can do this.
-Yes, I do.
+Yes, I know this.
 You are the very best, my little ones.
 YOU CAN DO THIS.